hneth/riskyr/cran-comments.md

-## New version
+## Resubmission

-This is the 1st submission of riskyr 0.2.0.
+This is a resubmission.
+In this revised version of riskyr 0.2.0:

+* An ERROR in Debian check (in function 'as_pb') has been fixed.
+* A WARNING in Debian check (in vignette 'A_user_guide.Rmd') has been fixed.

 ## Test environments